TeoGia/jotun/README.md

 `{"Pid":"4207","PidName":"javaApp.jar","Heap":"27846.90","Format":"kB","AvailableRAM":"16316300.00","FreeRAM":"12117944.00"}`

 ### Important!!
-Keep in mind that the output's default unit if measurement is kB. (for fields: Heap, AvailableRAM and FreeRAM).
+Keep in mind that the output's default unit of measurement is kB. (for fields: Heap, AvailableRAM and FreeRAM).
 If you wish to display the output in MB, Bytes or GB, you can use the -h flag like this:

 `./jotun -p PID_of_the_process_you_wish_to_monitor -h kB`